 Does your new lifestyle support activity & exercise?

-Have you learnt to recognise the difference between brain hunger (cravings) and physical hunger (in your stomach)?
+Have you learned to recognise the difference between brain hunger (cravings) and physical hunger (in your stomach)?

 How will you choose to deal with boredom from now on?
 When you are dissatisfied, restless and unchallenged – will you turn to food or will you choose to find your purpose?